 You have the right to speak with an IRS manager to review your case or to request a Collection Due Process hearing.
 You must file a request within 30 days with the IRS office listed on your notice(s).

-The purpose of this hearing is to discuss topics such as:
+The purpose of this hearing is to discuss the following issues:

-- You did not have an opportunity to dispute the assessed liability
+- You lacked the opportunity to dispute the assessed liability.

-This last one, an innocent spousal defense, only occurs by meeting all four factors:
+This last one, an innocent spousal defense, only applies if you meet all four of the following criteria:

-- There is a “substantial understatement” of tax due to “grossly erroneous items” of one spouse
+- There was a “substantial understatement” of tax due to “grossly erroneous items” of one spouse.

-- You didn’t know and had no reason to know of the substantial understatement
+- You didn’t know about the substantial understatement, and had no reason to.

-At the conclusion of your hearing, the Office of Appeals issues a determination.
-You then have 30 days to contest the determination.
+After your hearing, the Office of Appeals will issue a determination.
+You then have 30 days to contest that determination.